With the Coronavirus pandemic in full swing now, I am getting a lot of calls from people who are thinking about getting

-Whether you are paying or receiving alimony, to make sure that you get the best alimony deal possible to you given your particular situation, you need to understand that the way that alimony in New Jersey will be decided if you have a Judge decide the issue will be very different from the way that alimony will likely be calculated if you and your spouse negotiate alimony WITHOUT the help of a judge.
+Whether you are paying or receiving alimony, to make sure that you get the best alimony deal possible given your particular situation, you need to understand that the way that alimony in New Jersey will be decided if you have a Judge decide the issue will be very different from the way that alimony will likely be calculated if you and your spouse negotiate alimony WITHOUT the help of a judge.

 After understanding that distinction, you will be equipped with the information necessary to allow you to make an informed decision as to how alimony should be calculated in your NJ divorce case.